emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 the path forward, please note that the syntax shown in the examples above is hypothetical.
-While I'm personally a fan of the `<template>` tag syntax shown here, others are not, and details like this are still being hammered out in the RFC process and are highly likely to change.
+While I'm personally a fan of the `<template>` tag syntax shown here, others are not, and details like this are still being hammered out in the [RFC process](https://github.com/emberjs/rfcs/pull/454) and are highly likely to change.

 Speaking for the Ember.js core team, we are trying to get better at updating the community when plans have changed but the _new_ plan isn't locked in yet.
 So, consider this one of those situations.

-We know that the exact plan for Module Unification, [as laid out in the original RFC][mu], will need to change.
+We know that the exact plan for Module Unification (MU), [as laid out in the original RFC][mu], will need to change.
 How it changes is not yet certain, but we believe that some of the problems we wanted to solve with MU are better solved with template imports.